Businesses prepping for large crowds ahead of Kansas State Fair

 HUTCHINSON, Kan.
-(KSNW) — The Kansas State Fair kicks off in Hutchinson on Friday.
-The community is preparing for it to bring a lot of people into town.
+(KSNW) – The Kansas State Fair kicks off in Hutchinson on Friday and the community is preparing for an influx of people.

-The fair general manager, Bryan Schulz, says about 316,000 people came into the city for the event last year, so they are expecting similar attendance this time around.
+Bryan Schulz, the general manager of the fair, says about 316,000 people came into the city for the event last year, so they are expecting similar attendance this time around.
 Many of the special ticket packages that include gate entry, food tickets, and other activities are already sold out.

 “Probably within five to six states of Kansas, we’ve got people coming in.
 On average, we have anywhere from 325,000 to 350,000 people coming in,” explained Schulz.